NTQE/Microsoft-Updates-Async/README.md

 `await rep.run()`

-Everything else happens automatically and creates an .xlsx spreadsheet in the `mm` directory with the name "NAME_YYYY-DD"
+Everything else happens automatically and creates an .xlsx spreadsheet in the `mm` directory with the name "NAME_YYYY-DD" and sends the FileResponse object back to the browser using that newly created file.

 ### Notes: